 - 2.29.
-Forward planning for the year is an ongoing process.
+Forward planning for the year ahead is an ongoing process.
 The council continues to face significant challenges around both funding and demand, giving rise to changes both in terms of how the council operates, and how services are delivered.
-Both of these will be themes for the Performance Scrutiny Committee in 2017-18, as well as the ongoing scrutiny of performance. - 2.30.
-The setting of future committee agendas remains a matter of balance.
-Ensuring that meeting time is given to all the business which members wish to scrutinise meant on occasion that agendas were crowded, and at times during the year members felt they would have liked longer to do particular items full justice.
-Suggested improvements such as longer meetings and improved coordination between timetables and agendas for all three committees will help in this respect in the coming year.
-Equally the extent to which scrutiny business can be handled outside busy meetings for example by 'deep dives' by smaller sub-groups of members and officers will be important. - 2.31.
+Both of these will be themes for the Performance Scrutiny Committee in 2017-18, as well as continuing the ongoing scrutiny of performance. - 2.30.
 The continuing importance of working in partnership and effective commissioning will mean that the committee is likely to wish to look at these activities in more detail in the coming year.
-This could include, for example, scrutiny of the council's commissioning framework as well as examination of the annual 'partnerships report'. - 2.32.
+This could include, for example, scrutiny of the council's commissioning framework as well as examination of the annual 'partnerships report'. - 2.31.
 The occurrence of Council elections on the near horizon will be factored into the committee's forward plan, taking into account the potential for new members and the need to provide both continuity and new focus in the committee's agendas.
 For newly-elected councillors in particular, the induction process will include training on the scrutiny function and how this is exercised by the county council.